-- Where an underdrain channels a surface water below the disposal areas, monitoring locations should be established immediately upstream of where the underdrain first channels the surface water, and downstream where the underdrain discharges at the surface. - Where an underdrain discharges a concentrated flow from the sub-surface only, the monitoring location should be established at the discharge point where the flow reaches the surface.
+- Where an underdrain channels a perennial or intermittent stream below the disposal areas, monitoring locations should be established immediately upstream of where the underdrain first channels the surface water, and downstream where the underdrain discharges at the surface. - Where an underdrain discharges a concentrated flow from the sub-surface only, the monitoring location should be established at the discharge point where the flow reaches the surface.